 - Interviewing witnesses

-- Obtaining and watching videos of the accident
+- Obtaining and watching traffic camera footage of the accident

 - Looking at a survey of the scene